Language

 Dual Scoring System

-Calculate both Wilks-2 and DOTS scores side by side for comprehensive performance analysis.
+Calculate Wilks-2 and DOTS side by side for a complete view of your relative powerlifting performance.

 Goal Simulator

-Set target Wilks scores and see required total weight at your current body weight.
+Set a target Wilks score and instantly see the total weight you need to lift at your current body weight.

 Formula Reference

-Built-in reference explains differences between Wilks and DOTS with classification tables.
+A built-in reference explains the difference between Wilks and DOTS, with a classification table for each level.

 Frequently Asked Questions